stinkyink/book-publishing-guide/index.markdown

 ---
 layout: default
-title: The Stinkyink Guide to Self Publishing Your Book
+title: The Stinkyink Guide to Publishing Your Book
 nextpath: /chapter1/
 nextlabel: Chapter 1
 ---